- Before Legal Action is Filed

 - Frequently Asked Questions

-After the landlord has filed the paperwork with the court, you will be served with the Summons and Complaint.
-Usually this involves a process server or a deputy sheriff personally handing you this paperwork.
-There are, however, other means of service.
-If you have questions regarding service contact a legal advisor.
+After the landlord has filed the Complaint with the court, you will be served with the Summons and Complaint.
+Usually, this involves a process server or a deputy sheriff personally handing you the Summons and Complaint.
+There are, however, other means to serve a tenant.

 Once you have been served, you normally have only five (5) calendar days to file a response with the court located at Carol Miller Justice Center.
-This may be an Answer or other legal pleading.
-Forms are available at no charge through the Judicial Council - external link or in the lobby of the Unlawful Detainer Department.
-You will need to pay the appropriate filing fees.
-You may apply for a waiver of court fees and costs if you cannot afford to pay.
-Failure to take timely action will result in a default judgment being entered against you and the eviction process will move forward.
+Typically, you would file an Answer UD-105 or other legal pleading.
+Forms are available at no charge through the California Courts' website - external link or in the lobby of the Unlawful Detainer Division.
+You will need to submit your paperwork and pay the appropriate filing fees.
+If you cannot pay the court fees, you may apply for a Waiver of Court Fees and Costs.
+Failure to take timely action will result in a default judgment being entered against you, and the eviction process will move forward.

 If You File a Response to the Complaint